99230041271/Digital-Forensic/Ex.no-5 Autopsy Report.md

 ![(images/step5.png)](https://github.com/Krishnabhargav08/DIGITAL-FORENSICS-LAB-EXERCISES/blob/972f703be7a3d1f082240d8c75b82fb83a26e45c/images/Ex-5%20im8.png)

 ### Step-6
-Case Closure:

 Close the Case:

-- Once you have completed your investigation, close the case within Autopsy.
+After completing the investigation, close the case within Autopsy to finalize the analysis process.

 Archiving:

-- Ensure all data and reports are properly archived according to your organization's policies.
+Make sure all data, evidence files, and generated reports are securely archived in accordance with your organization’s data retention and security policies.